SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 In the above example, the `paymentVerificationResult` specifies where users are redirected if the payment verification is successful, and the `paymentVerificationCancel` specifies where users are redirected if the payment verification is canceled.

-## Compliance and PCI DSS scope
+## Compliance With the Payment Card Industry Data Security Standard (PCI DSS)

-For OPF payment options where payment details are entered in the Payment Service Provider (PSP) user interface (for example, a PSP-hosted iframe or a PSP-hosted payment page), Composable Storefront and OPF do not receive or process raw cardholder data.
-Instead, they work with PSP results such as tokens and payment authorization outcomes.
-Composable Storefront also does not directly manipulate the CSS of credit-card input fields, and the styling is controlled by the PSP UI.
+For OPF payment options where payment details are entered into the user interface of the Payment Service Provider (PSP), such as a PSP-hosted iframe or a PSP-hosted payment page, Spartacus and OPF do not receive or process any raw cardholder data.
+Instead, Spartacus and OPF work with PSP results, such as tokens and payment authorization outcomes.
+Spartacus also does not directly manipulate the CSS of credit card input fields.
+Instead, the styling is controlled by the PSP UI.